PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 builder argument equality and instrumented order before switching the helper to a delegate, validate sequentially, commit and push, and do not create a pull request.

+## Explicit SINet terminal-layout recovery orchestration: completed state

+The characterized sequence now delegates to `passes/sinet_terminal_layout_recovery_orchestration.py`.
+A frozen `SINetTerminalLayoutRecoveryContext` contains ModelIR, layout state, and one explicit zero-argument pre-add/resize recovery callback.
+The shuffle-residual and terminal affine/PReLU owners are imported directly; the module does not import the central lowerer.

+`SINET_TERMINAL_LAYOUT_RECOVERY_PASS_IDS` declares the exact three-step order.
+Immutable invocations preserve the first ModelIR/layout contract, the middle zero-argument callback, and the final ModelIR-only contract.
+The shared executor validates all IDs before running an owner.
+The historical terminal helper is now a four-line delegate, while both zero-argument top-level calls and their two distinct predecessor/follower pairs remain unchanged.

+The pre-add/resize helper remains the identical callback object stored in the new context.
+Its three direct top-level calls plus the stable nested callback retain the former total of four executions.
+Architecture accounting likewise combines stable phase occurrences with remaining direct calls for the two outer module owners.

+Sequential validation completed as follows:

+- both adjacent SINet orchestration fixtures: `14 passed in 0.70s`;
+- ordered architecture: `248 passed in 17.77s`;
+- both orchestration fixtures, both outer owner suites, and ordered
+  architecture: `470 passed in 17.38s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.01s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, runtime pass order, invocation multiplicity, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory and characterize `_run_terminal_clamp_unary_relu_pass_cluster` before changing production code.
+Freeze its three cleanup calls, shared per-invocation `ModelIRPassStateScope`, ModelIR/layout/diagnostics routing, repetition count, and outer boundaries.
+Preserve the existing scope-efficiency invariant, validate sequentially, commit and push, and do not create a pull request.